Quit Smoking Success Rates by Method

 The Measurement Problem

 Clinical trials typically define success as continuous abstinence (not a single puff) or point prevalence abstinence (not smoking at the time of measurement, regardless of any lapses in between).
-These give different numbers:
+These give different numbers.
+Continuous abstinence is harder to achieve and produces lower reported rates; point prevalence looks better on paper but can mask people who lapsed and re-quit.

 For consistency, we’ll focus primarily on biochemically verified continuous abstinence at 6-12 months, which is the most meaningful measure for long-term quitting.